By David Joel Miller.

 First client, Betty, is 18 about to leave home and head off for college.
 She is scared to death.
 She will be leaving her family and friends.
 She has never been particularly close to her family and does not have many friends but she is terrified that at the new school she will know no one and thinks that they are likely to not like her.
 Betty is not sure she can do this and wishes she had not let her school counselor talk her into applying to an out-of-town school.
 What if she fails?
 She is sure something will go wrong and there will be no one at the school to help her.
 She is afraid.
 To cope with her fear she may drink, use drugs or withdraw and hide in her room.

 Client number two, Maria, attends the same high school as Betty, though the two doesn’t seem to know each other.
 Maria is also 18 and graduating.
-She likewise is about to leave home for a cross country college.
+She likewise is about to leave home for a cross-country college.
 The difference is that Maria is excited to be on the go.
 She looks forward to the new things she will learn and the people she will meet.
 Maria has high self-esteem, she feels good about herself.
 She also has high self-efficacy; she knows she can do something if she sets her mind to it.
-Maria will be the first in her family to attended college and she is proud of what she will be accomplishing.
+Maria will be the first in her family to attend college and she is proud of what she will be accomplishing.

 The primary difference between these two students is not the situation.
 Both are academically well-prepared students accepted to an out-of-town college.